marcelormergulhao/neighbourhood_conquest/README.md

 ## How to run it

-Well, the project is a simple web page, so open "index.html" it in your browser and check how it feels.
+Well, the project is a simple web page, so open "index.html" in your browser and check how it feels.
 Soon I will add some backend to help maintain the new user data.